authelia/doks/content/en/contributing/development/build-and-test.md

 $ authelia-scripts suites teardown Standalone
 ```

-In order to test all suites (approx 30 minutes), you need to make sure there is no currently running suite and then you
+In order to test all suites (approx 30 minutes), you need to make sure there is no currently running sui te and then you
 should run:

 ```console